-The CBSE Class 12 Chemistry board exam 2019 is right around the corner.
+The CBSE Class 12 Chemistry board exam 2020 is around the corner.
 While we’re sure you’ve been revising thoroughly for the paper, we have some last-minute tips to help you stay on top while taking the exam.

 Theory and numerical for this section can be covered if you have been revising steadily from your NCERT textbook.
 While you should be familiar with all subjects in the syllabus, the following are the topics in that appear a lot in the Chemistry paper for this section.
-Be sure to go through the theory, solved samples, and online practice tests for these subjects:
+Be sure to go through the theory, solved samples, and several practice tests for these subjects.

 - Difference between amorphous & crystalline solids

 - Density of unit cell (Numerical)

 - Magnetic properties

 - Raoult’s Law of definition and Dalton’s law

 - Nernst Equation (Numerical)